lewagon/ruby-101/README.md

 [3, 5, 1].sort                            # => [1, 3, 5]
 ```

-- You access elements in the array based on its **index**, careful, indexes start at 0
+- You access elements in an array based on its **index**, careful, indexes start at 0

 ```ruby
 beatles = ["john", "paul", "george", "ringo"]